Table of Contents

 What Makes SGLI Unique?

 SGLI has several features that make it a great option for service members.
 To begin with, SGLI is a group life insurance plan.
-In this case, it means that everyone in the eligible group (members of the uniformed services), has access to this plan at the same monthly premium, regardless of their age, gender, or health condition.
-And everyone pays the same amount for coverage, regardless of age, gender, and other factors.
-[Spoiler alert!
-SGLI is very affordable!]
+In this case, it means that everyone in the eligible group (members of the uniformed services), has access to this plan at the same monthly premium, regardless of their age, gender or health condition.
+Everyone pays the same amount for coverage, regardless of age, gender, and other factors.

 Most life insurance policies take many factors into account when you apply for a policy, including your age, gender, current health, whether or not you smoke, and many other factors.
 Group life insurance plans, however, offer the same rates for everyone within their respective group.

 SGLI participants are also automatically enrolled in the Traumatic Servicemembers’ Group Life Insurance plan (TSGLI), which provides members with a lump sum cash payment if they have a traumatic injury while covered.
 This doesn’t have to be a traumatic injury directly related to a war zone, combat, or even military duties.
 You just need to be on military duty when the injury occurs.